anish-lakkapragada/SeaLion/README.md

 The machine learning algorithms of SeaLion are listed below.
-Please note that the stucture of the listing isn't meant to resemble that of SeaLion's APIs.
+Please note that the stucture of the listing isn't meant to resemble that of SeaLion's APIs and that hyperlinked algorithms are for those that are new/niche.
 Of course, new algorithms are being made right now.

 1.  **Deep Neural Networks**
     -   Optimizers